 While many people think of planning their project in terms of laying out specific duties and deadlines, scheduling is only part of facilitating a new idea.
 It also includes summarizing and documenting how your project will be structured, executed, and monitored.

-So project planning is really about outlining exactly what you and your team are going to need to accomplish and how you’ll achieve it, to ensure everyone is on the same page.
+Project planning is outlining exactly what you and your team need to accomplish, how you’ll achieve it, and ensuring everyone is on the same page.

 Why is project planning important?

 Taking any great idea from concept to closure requires an organized approach to achieving goals.
 Once everyone is clear on the objectives involved, project planning makes it easy to break them out into step-by-step, measurable milestones.

 Planning your project in advance means not having to worry about whether the right resources (people, information, and money) will be available when you need them.

 It also means being able to minimize or outright avoid potential delays caused by: